Back to Blog

 Karasick likens 2025 to a “cold shower” moment for the industry – brand marketers have realized traditional data management practices are no longer sustainable.
 “We’re seeing a ton of fundamental changes in privacy, cloud computing, and data infrastructure,” he explains.
 “Throwing JavaScript tags on web pages or producing huge amounts of duplicated data to run your own methodology is no longer a viable path to insights.”

 With such a fragmented media landscape, efficiency matters more than ever.
-Non-standardized approaches to measurement and analytics lead to slower advertising decisions made without complete performance data.
+Non-standardized approaches to cross media measurement and analytics lead to slower advertising decisions made without complete performance data.
+Without unified frameworks, brands will lack visibility into how various media measurement technologies can connect, leaving them behind on modern media measurement best practices.

 Without standardization, each new data collaboration between a brand and media company requires: